LEARNAcademy/Assessments-2018/Danny_lim_week1.md

   //Googled Answer
   from what I can gather, it's a way to pull what would otherwise be a local variable out into the global scope.
 This is done by using a function within a function, and returns a function.
 You then define another variable as a function, and then call them.
 This allows us to use variables from the local scope of the superfunction, even after it has finished being run.

+  try 2: it's a way to store and operate on values or functions while keeping them conained (and protected from being changed) in a local scope.
+You can recognize one by seeing a function returning a function that's inside of it (which is distinct from a general higher order function that can call other functions without necesarily being a closure itself)

 #### 5. What's the difference between =, ==, and === in JavaScript?